-The Tuscaloosa Golf Academy is operating a Junior Tour in our area.
-We are looking to provide aspiring junior golfers opportunities to develop their tournament skills and enjoy a quality tournament atmosphere.
-This will also help each player enhance his/her skills in tournament golf and learn the fine points of the USGA Rules of Golf under competitive conditions.
+The Tuscaloosa Junior Golf Academy is operating a Junior Tour in our area.
+We are looking to provide aspiring junior golfers an opportunity to develop their tournament skills and enjoy a quality tournament atmosphere.
+This will also help each player enhance his/her skills in tournament golf and learn the finer points of the USGA Rules of Golf under competitive conditions.
 In addition, it will allow young people the chance to take their respective games to a higher level and enhance their golf resume.
 Lastly, this has the potential to highlight junior golfers’ achievements to colleges, tournament sponsors, and local and national media.

 How do I enter?